iterative/dvc.org/content/blog/2022-03-17-march-22-heartbeat.md

 Dear Community,

-While the war in Ukraine has impacted the world, it has also greatly impacted our company as we have team members living in Ukraine and Russia and many with family ties to both.
-Our hearts are with our Iterative family in Ukraine and we are committed to doing everything we can to support the safety of our Ukrainian, and transition of our Russian colleagues during this crisis.
-We as a company have donated to the humanitarian efforts to help the people of Ukraine and are matching our team members donations as well.
+While the war in Ukraine has impacted the world, it has also greatly impacted our company as we have team members living in Ukraine and Russia, and many with family ties to both.
+Our hearts are with our Iterative family in Ukraine and we are committed to doing everything we can to support the safety of our Ukrainian, as well as the transition of our Russian colleagues during this crisis.

+We as a company have donated to the humanitarian efforts to help the people of Ukraine and are matching our team members' donations as well.
 We are proud of the perseverance, care, and support coming from our team at this time.

-If you are able, we ask that you consider these ressources as ways to help.
+If you are able, we ask that you consider these resources as ways to help.
 Our hope is that the world will find a quick and peaceful end to this war and Ukraine will be restored, even stronger than before. 🇺🇦